Sharon-B/Recipe-Box/TESTING.md

 * Submits the form and displays a ‘Thank you for your email, we will be in touch’ message.

+* Checked error message "There was an error on our side, please try again later." message displays by changing the name of the contact_service in emailjs.js to be invalid and sending the form.

 ## Manage Recipes Page:

 * Only accessible to an admin user.